 Customer Satisfaction in the Restaurant Industry Trend 2: A Change in Consumer Habits in Dining and Delivery

 The shift to digital engagement also signified a change in the way people acquire meals from restaurants.
 Some customers still prefer to sit down and dine at a restaurant, but there are growing trends towards delivery services and curbside pickup.

 The idea of food delivery isn’t new, but the growth of companies moving into that industry has increased dramatically over the past few years.
 Groups like Grubhub, Eat24, Uber Eats, and DoorDash (in addition to traditional delivery services) make it easy for any consumer to get food from restaurants.

-Adding these delivery options to any restaurant not only attracts new customers, but it also makes it easy to create loyal diners.
+Adding these delivery options to any restaurant not only boosts customer acquisition, but it also makes it easy to create customer retention strategies.
 Instead of going out and finding a new restaurant, these consumers will be happy to place a delivery order from your restaurant from the comfort of their own home.

 Curbside Pickup Drives Increase in Customer Loyalty

 In contrast to delivery, curbside pickup involves customers driving to the restaurant, but it’s different than the traditional pickup system.
 Instead of customers getting out of the car to get their food, a staff member will walk out of the restaurant and hand deliver the food to them.